 Growth, greed, power, and short-termism are prominent themes in Professor Banerjee’s book Poor Economics (2011) as well as Sarnath Banerjee’s graphic novel All Quiet in Vikaspuri (2015).
 The project emerged from the shared research interests and years of conversations between the economist and artist that traversed global issues and personal interests—from rogue politicians and humbug policymakers to the Indian middle class and their childhoods in Calcutta.

 Drawing from Professor Banerjee’s research on economic development, they are working closely with the MIT community to develop a form of story-telling that brings together scholarship, theater, drawing, and sound to explore themes of water, greed, and economic growth.
-The story is written in the form of a multi-character soap opera centered around the academic economist addressing various water-related intrigues of South Asia.
+The story, Water Wars, is written in the form of a multi-character soap opera centered around the academic economist addressing various water-related intrigues of South Asia.

-“The Land of Good Intentions” will be presented as a theatrical lecture, performed by Professor Banerjee, echoing the 19th century public lectures held in London, Berlin, and Calcutta and other centers of learning.
+Water Wars is presented as illustrated episodes, performed by Professor Banerjee, echoing the 19th century public lectures held in London, Berlin, and Calcutta and other centers of learning.
 Lectures by Charles Darwin, Prafulla Chandra Ray, Acharya J.C.
 Bose, Mary Wollstonecraft, John Locke, Michael Faraday, and others were dramatic, often shocking, presentations of provocative scientific discoveries, playing to the theatrical culture of the time to impart a lasting impression on audiences.
-Professor Banerjee and Sarnath Banerjee hope to re-enchant the subject of economic growth through this form of public lecture, complemented by animation films, sound, drawings, and stagecraft, to showcase the synergistic and creative outcomes of the collaboration between social scientists and artists.
+Professor Banerjee and Sarnath Banerjee hope to re-enchant the subject of economic growth through this form of public lecture, complemented by animation, sound, and drawings, to showcase the synergistic and creative outcomes of the collaboration between social scientists and artists.

 This artist residency is supported by the Abramowitz Memorial Lectureship Fund.